JacksonKuo/blog/_posts/2025-2-4-app-defense-part-4.markdown

 # Droplet Environment Setup: K3s

-I upgraded to a droplet with 1GB of RAM for $6 per month.
+I upgraded to a droplet with 1 GB of RAM for $6 per month.
 And I've moved from systemd to K8s, Helm, and Docker.
-Helm package is saved as a Github Release attachment.
-Docker image is saved to Github Container Registry.
+The Helm package is saved as a Github Release attachment.
+Docker image is saved to the Github Container Registry.
 Public container images on `ghcr.io` don't require authentication.[^4] Secret management is handle the same way as pipeline 1.0.

 #### TLS

+Certbot is manually run on droplet and then TLS PKCS#12 is volume mounted to the containers.

 * Pipeline 1.0 - Local
   * No TLS